 Cover-up costs Britain a ten year lead in developing SALi Technology

 We Brit’s have a long history of coming up with profitable inventions, and then leaving others to gain from them.
-Computers, the jet engine, penicillin, body scanners, radar and railways are some of the many British inventions that have made other nations rich.
+Liquid crystals, computers, the jet engine, penicillin, body scanners and radar are some of the many British inventions that have made other nations rich.

 If you want to witness how our sad history is repeating itself, please read on.

 This only one half of the story.
 The other half is presented on our PedSALi page.